Loading...

 Portion Control

-Replace white rice with brown rice.
-It has a slower impact on blood sugar levels.
+Replace white rice with a smaller portion of brown rice, quinoa, or barley, which have a slower impact on blood sugar levels.

-Add a source of lean protein, such as grilled chicken or tofu, to help stabilize blood sugar levels.
+Include a source of lean protein, like grilled chicken, tofu, or legumes (such as lentils or chickpeas), to help stabilize blood sugar levels.

 healthspan-mbl